 Hard drives are an essential part of a computer as they allow you to store and access your valuable data.
 Since they are mechanical devices and are constantly in use, hard drives tend to die or get damaged over time.
 When that happens, there is a risk of data loss.
-This article is written to help you to recover data from a dead or damaged hard drive.
+This article is written to help you with dead or damaged hard drive recovery.

 The risk of data loss is very high in case your hard drive gets damaged or die.
-If that happens, you will need to act quickly and use a reliable data recovery software to recover your lost data.
+If that happens to you, you will need to act quickly and use a reliable data recovery software to recover your lost data.

-iMyFone AnyRecover is a recommended choice in this regard.
+iMyFone AnyRecover is one of your best choices in this regard.
 This advanced data recovery tool is equipped with powerful features and it is capable of recovering lost/deleted/inaccessible data from damaged or dead hard drives.

-Recover lost or deleted data from damaged or dead hard drives, external hard drives, corrupted memory cards, formatted USB drives, and more.
+Recover lost data from damaged or dead hard drives, external hard drives, corrupted memory cards, formatted USB drives, and more.

 File preview capability of AnyRecover allows you to preview your files before recovering them.

 Step 1.
-Launch iMyFone AnyRecover on your computer.
+First, start iMyFone AnyRecover.
 And select All-Round Recovery mode because it is the most powerful mode of the software which will allow you to recover files from damaged/dead hard drive.

 Step 2.
-Navigate to your damaged/dead hard drive, select it, and then click the Next button.
+Navigate to your damaged/dead hard drive, then go to the next interface by clicking on Next button.

 A dead hard drive leads to data loss which is often difficult to recover.
 That's why you should find out when it is going to fail so that you can back up your important data.